day8/re-frame/docs/on-dynamics.md

 > **There's almost no more important point to make about re-frame than this one**

 I would like re-frame to deliver an excellent developer experience.
-And, I believe that nothing contributes to that goal more than it having "a simple dynamic model".
+And, I believe that nothing contributes to this goal more than it having "a simple dynamic model".
 Almost nothing makes a programmer's job easier than a simple dynamic model.
 Almost nothing reduces bugs more than a simple dynamic model.

 Okay, smartypants, how?